Lorikw/wai-about-wai/_about/translating.md

 More information is available in W3C's <a href="http://www.w3.org/Consortium/Legal/IPR-FAQ-20000620">intellectual rights FAQ</a>, particularly under the questions starting with <a href="http://www.w3.org/Consortium/Legal/IPR-FAQ-20000620#translate">can I translate one of your specifications into another language?</a>

-General information about [Translations at W3C]( http://www.w3.org/Consortium/Translation/) is being updated in 2019.
+General information about [W3C Translations](http://www.w3.org/Consortium/Translation/) is being updated in 2019.

 ## WAI Translations Mailing List {#mailinglist}